wonderunit/shot-core/lib/zcam/mock-server/README.md

 Environment vars:
 - `DEBUG`: configure debug logging
 - `PORT`, HTTP port, WebSocket listens on `PORT+1`. default `8080` (so, WS on `8081`)
-- `TAKE_MOV`, path to example take downloaded from Z Cam. default is null, and no video will be served.
+- `TAKE_MOV`, path to example take MOV downloaded from Z Cam. default is null, and no video will be served.
+If a JPG of the same basename exists, it will be served for thumbnail requests.

 To connect to a mock server:
 ```